tawanmaurice/samplebasicwebsite/README.md

 ## Features
 - One-page responsive layout
 - About and contact sections
-- GitHub and personal website links
+- GitHub and email links
 - Easy to extend with new projects and highlights

 ## Live Demo